-Suhib Jamal (CWR ’18), who graduated with a bachelor’s degree in biochemistry and a minor in Arabic, is now enrolled at the CWRU School of Medicine as a Joan C. Edwards Scholar.
+Suhib Jamal (CWR ’18), who graduated with a bachelor’s degree in biochemistry and minors in biology, chemistry and Arabic, is now enrolled at the CWRU School of Medicine as a Joan C. Edwards Scholar.
+He is also a member of the American Medical Student Association.
+In February of 2019, Suhib was part of a team which authored a medical journal publication titled “Regulation of microRNA Machinery and Development by Interspecies S-Nitrosylation.”
 Suhib came to Case Western Reserve from the Cleveland School of Science and Medicine at John Hay, where he graduated as salutatorian and an AP scholar with distinction.
 During his first year of medical school, he returned to CSSM as a volunteer with the Robbins Bridge Program to help seniors write their college admissions essays.
 During his undergraduate years, Suhib was secretary of the Muslim Student Association and sang in the Men’s Glee Club.

 Major: Computer Science